 The Big Guatemalan Lunch

 After we finished cooking we sat down for the massive meal session.
 Everyone was beyond excited.
 The dishes looked & smelled phenomenal.
 Alicia asked us if we wanted her to serve us or make it a self-serve deal.
-We opted for the self-serve option.
+We opted for the self-serve option of course!

 There was so much food so everyone loaded up their plates and then the table went silent.
 The flavors in every single section of our plates were all singing to us.
 Our tofu pepián was sooo good.
 After all was said and done, I think we each had seconds or thirds.
 We also squeezed in tamales in our plates.